Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Gràcia

-Finally, I moved to Gràcia which has a wonderful mix of Catalan traditions and modern tendencies and is characteristic for its narrow alleys and many leafy plazas.
-Artists, students, families and expats alike roam the are area.
+Finally, I moved to Gràcia which has a wonderful mix of Catalan traditions and modern tendencies and is characteristic of its narrow alleys and many leafy plazas.
+Artists, students, families and expats alike roam the area.
 Rents tend to be relatively cheap which is also due to many outdated houses around here.
-Gràcia is far away from the center to be more quiet and residential with little tourists and still close enough to everything as the metro or bus can take you anywhere fairly quickly.
-The neighbourhood also has some great nightlife, plenty of shops and is famous for its traditional town festival Fiesta Major.

 Gràcia is a fantastic area for all digital nomads coming to Barcelona because of the many uncrowded cafés with free Internet.
 And it's still fast because not a hundred other tourists are on it with you at the same time.
 It's also a great location because many coworking spaces have set up shop around here.